soon-yau/upgpt/README.md

       primaryClass={cs.CV}
 }
 ```
+## Changes
+#### 5th June 2023
+Training data and script released - pose transfer with bounding box as RPM.
+This concludes all the planned releases.

+#### 1st June 2023
+I have updated the code for pose interpolation.
+However, you will need to download the new model file interp_256.zip (previously pt_256.zip).
+The app now also come with pre-loaded style images and generated examples.

 ## Paper's Result
 The ground truth and generated images used in the paper can be downaloded from